Sunset Carson: Fame and career climb

-Career decline, retirement and death
+Career decline, retirement, and death

-In 1948 he starred for Astor Pictures in Fighting Mustang, Deadline, and Sunset Carson Rides Again.
-Then in 1949 he starred in Rio Grande, and in 1950 he starred as the lead character, for the last time, in Battling Marshal.
+In 1948, he starred for Astor Pictures in Fighting Mustang, Deadline, and Sunset Carson Rides Again.
+Then in 1949, he starred in Rio Grande, and in 1950 ,he starred as the lead character, for the last time, in Battling Marshal.
 By the following year, his career was all but over as a leading actor of the day.
-For the next several years he obtained small bit parts.
+Over the next several years, he obtained only small bit parts.

-Years later, he played the lead in a B-movie called The Marshal of Windy Hollow (1972), a film that co-starred a host of old time actors, including Ken Maynard, Tex Ritter, and Bill Cody, Jr. He then had a bit part in the film Buckstone County Prison in 1978, and another bit part in the 1985 sci-fi movie Alien Outlaw (his last film role).
+Years later, he played the lead in a B-movie called The Marshal of Windy Hollow (1972), a film that co-starred a host of old-time actors, including Ken Maynard, Tex Ritter, and Bill Cody, Jr. He then had a bit part in the film Buckstone County Prison in 1978, and another bit part in the 1985 sci-fi movie Alien Outlaw (his last film role).

-He toured for five years with "Tommy Scott's Country Music Circus".
-In the early 1980s, Carson hosted ″Six-Gun Heroes″, a South Carolina Educational TV (SCETV) show produced by Jim Welch presenting classic B Westerns which still airs on many PBS affiliates across the US.
+He toured for five years with Tommy Scott's Country Music Circus.
+In the early 1980s, Carson hosted Six-Gun Heroes, a South Carolina Educational TV (SCETV) show produced by Jim Welch presenting classic B Westerns.
 In 1985, Carson appeared in an episode of the television series Simon & Simon.